 For smaller animals like turkeys, chickens, and pigs, keeping warm can be more of a challenge.
 This is where it really pays off to have barns that retain heat well.
 Even when wind chills dropped to -26 on the Olson family farm in Minnesota, Carolyn’s pig barns never dropped below 73 degrees.

-In Ohio, the Wildman family raises pigs and must make sure that generator power sources are ready for when power goes out on their rural farm.
-Extra feed supplies must be on hand when roads become impassible so farm from town.
+In Ohio, the Wildman family raises pigs and must make sure that generator power sources are ready for when the power goes out on their rural farm.
+Extra feed supplies must be on hand when roads become impassable so far from town.
 Even in Iowa, turkey farmers like the Olthoff family are working to keep their livestock barns warm and insulating feed and water sources to make sure nothing freezes up.

-Despite all the preparation that may occur, not everything will go right on the farm and ranch when it gets this cold.
+Despite all the preparation that may occur, not everything will go right and there will still be cold weather farming issues.
 Diesel tractors will not start, equipment will break, and a water line will freeze.
 The farmers and ranchers are in the fields and barns, working around the clock, waiting for things to warm back up.